 Borrowing privileges are extended to currently enrolled OCC and Kean-Ocean students, faculty, and staff.
 The College ID card is required for all Library transactions.
-To access the library website, go to: www.ocean.edu.
-To access databases from off campus, use your Ocean Cruiser account.
+To access the library website, go here.
+To access databases from off campus, use your Ocean Connect account.